-There is a fundamental shift in the industry towards a data-led services approach with a high level of personalisation.
+There is a fundamental shift towards a data-led services approach with a high level of personalisation.
 Now, it is key to look at what the future has in store as organisations move towards cognitive technologies such as Big Data Analytics, Machine Learning, Natural Language Processing, Artificial Intelligence and Robotic Process Automation.
-All of which could potentially and over time be packaged without complexity and offered by Super Disrupters as simple Big Button Comms, meaning that smaller service providers need to operate creatively in niche markets to create their value.
+All of which could potentially and over time be packaged without complexity and offered by Super Disrupters as simple Big Button Comms solutions, meaning that smaller service providers may need to operate creatively in niche markets to build value.

 Innovate your way to success in niche industries

-Uncovering opportunities for niche sectors to harness technology is one way to differentiate and secure your future.
-Comms Vision will explore the reasons why developing a niche market technology practice today could be key to success.
-And we will see examples of applications and use cases of AI, ML and IoT that will get you under the skin of specific industry sectors.
-Remaining relevant in an era of ever expanding choices, and being able to stand your ground by delivering innovation to niche sectors, will likely hinge on leveraging ideas, creativity, insight and personalisation, from a data-centric standpoint.
-So define your future today.
+Uncovering opportunities where niche sectors can harness technology is one way to differentiate.
+Therefore Comms Vision will explore the reasons why developing a niche market technology practice today could be key to success.
+We will see examples of applications and use cases of AI, ML and IoT that get under the skin of specific industry sectors.
+But remaining relevant in an era of ever expanding choices, and being able to stand your ground by delivering innovation to niche sectors, will likely hinge on leveraging ideas, creativity, insight and personalisation, all from a data-centric standpoint.
+So define your future at Comms Vision.
 Innovation by definition means more growth.

 Understanding the critical role of human capital strategies in times of change

-As business transformation continues to accelerate as a top business priority, is your talent strategy keeping pace?
+As business transformation continues to accelerate we must ask whether our talent acquisition plans are keeping pace?
 Human capital strategies are playing an ever increasing role in the sustainability of organisations, none more so than in the fast paced ICT sector which also faces a critical skills gap.
 Investing in human capital, managing people to improve retention and engagement, and maximising the value of your people resources has never been more important, nor challenging.

-Do you know your organisation’s ability to learn and innovate?
+The key questions to consider are: Do you know your organisation’s ability to learn and innovate?
 Do you understand how talent innovation can improve business performance?
 Can you identify the ‘people factors’ that will drive growth and value; and why a range of capabilities, experiences and diverse perspectives is key to embracing fresh opportunities, delivering improved customer experiences and relishing new challenges?
-Comms Vision will seek to address these complex questions and provide important insights into how you could culturally align these imperatives with your own long-term business goals.
+Comms Vision will seek to address these complex questions and provide important insights into how you can culturally align people-focused priorities with your own long-term business goals.